aerkiaga/rsource/README.md

 ## Installing
 The Python scripts can be run in place.
 They have the following dependencies:
  * Python 3 (3.5 or above is recommended)
- * PyPy3 (optional, but speeds up setup)
+ * PyPy3 (optional, but speeds up setup if detected)
  * wget
  * rm (optional)

 Most Linux systems already have these installed (save for PyPy3).
-See "Configuration" for setup customization.
+See [Configuration](#configuration) for setup customization.
 In order to set up the tool, one must run:

     python3 ./rsource.py